[Updated] UK to issue new health insurance cards for travelling in Europe

 European Health Insurance Cards ensure access to public healthcare during temporary stays in EU countries, plus Iceland, Liechtenstein, Norway and Switzerland (the EFTA countries).

-Frontier workers, that is individuals who work in the UK but live in the EU, Norway, Iceland, Liechtenstein or Switzerland, or workers posted temporarily to such countries before 31 December 2020 are entitled to a UK EHIC too.
+Frontier workers, that is individuals who work in the UK but live in the EU, Norway, Iceland, Liechtenstein or Switzerland, or workers posted temporarily to such countries before 31 December 2020 are entitled to the new UK EHIC too.

 In addition, the UK will issue the card to UK students, including citizens from non-EU countries who reside in Britain and have paid the UK’s Immigration Health Surcharge (or are exempt), who are attending schools and universities in EU or EFTA countries at the end of the Brexit transition.

 The new EHIC must be requested from the NHSBSA through an online portal launched on November 9 2020.